wiremock/wiremock.org/_studio_docs/import-export/api.md

 ---
 layout: docs
 title: Import & Export - Via the API
-description: Automating import and export of mock API stubs via MockLab's API.
+description: Automating import and export of mock API stubs via WireMock's API.
 ---

 A mock API's stubs can be exported in bulk via the admin API.
 This can be useful for backing